telerik/kendo-ui-core/docs/web/grid/how-to/Layout/auto-layout-grid.md

 ---
-title: Creating and using auto layout
+title: Create and Use Auto Layout
-page_title: Creating and using auto layout
+page_title:  Create and Use Auto Layout | Kendo UI Grid Widget
-description: Creating and using auto layout
+description: "Learn how to create and use auto layout in the Kendo UI Grid widget."
+slug: howto_create_and_use_autolayout_grid
 ---

-# Creating and using auto layout
+# Create and Use Auto Layout

-The following runnable sample demonstrates how to create auto layout for the Kendo UI Grid.
-Please note that the auto layout requires disabled Grid scrolling
+The example below demonstrates how to create auto layout for the Kendo UI Grid.
+Note that the auto layout requires you to disable the scrolling functionality of the Grid.

-#### Example
+###### Example

 ```html
     <style>